open-quantum-safe/oqs-provider/README.md

 - For PKCS#8:
   - Hybrid post-quantum / traditional private keys:
     - Simple concatenation of traditional and post-quantum components in plain binary / OCTET_STRING representations.

+Additionally worthwhile noting is that only quantum-safe [signature algorithms](#signature-algorithms) are persisted via PKCS#8 and X.509.
+No corresponding encoder/decoder logic exists for quantum safe [KEM algorithms](#kem-algorithms) -- See also #194.

 Algorithms
 ----------